DataFire/Integrations/integrations/generated/trashnothing/README.md

   * items [Group](#group)

 ### join_groups
 Request membership to one or more groups. <br /><br /> NOTE: Any group with a has_questions field set to true will also require answers to the groups' new member questionnaire to be submitted.
 Groups waiting for answers will have their membership field set to 'pending-questions'.
-And the questionnaire that needs to be answered can be found in the membership.questionnaire field of the group.
+And the questionnaire that needs to be answered can be found in the membership.questionnaire field of the group after a subscribe request is made to that group.